slynch-a11y/sarah_e_lynch/src/markdown/blog/focus-indicators.md

 ### Minimum Area Requirement
 This is where things get a little complicated.
 There is a calculation you can use to determine how big your focus indicator should be.
 However, “if you need to use complex mathematics to work out if a focus indicator is large enough, it is probably a sign that you should use a larger and proportional indicator that will provide a more visible indicator” (from the [Understanding Success Criterion 2.4.11](https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance-minimum.html)).
 I like to summarize the minimum area like this:
-* The first calculation is “the area of a 1 CSS pixel thick perimeter of the unfocused component”.
+1. The first calculation is “the area of a 1 CSS pixel thick perimeter of the unfocused component”.
+This means that the focus indicator area must be at least 1 x the perimeter of the unfocused control.
+For example:
    * If your focus indicator is an outline around the focusable element, it is sufficiently large enough.
 <figure>
     <img src="/images/focus_indicators/1px-outline.png" alt="A control using a 1px outline around the perimeter." />
     <figcaption>The focused state is indicated by a 1px outline around the perimeter of the focusable element.</figcaption>
 </figure>
    * If your focus indicator is slightly smaller than the focusable element, it may be sufficiently large enough if it has an extra pixel or two of width (you’ll need to calculate).
    * Just changing the background color is sufficient (as the contrasting area is sufficiently large enough).
    * Be aware of responsive design and if that control changes size at different viewports (you’ll need to calculate if you’re not using a proportionally sized indicator).
    * Using a dotted line may not be sufficient as it is using half the number of pixels as a solid line (you’ll need to test in different browsers and calculate).
-* This requirement includes a second calculation: "the area of a 4 CSS pixel thick line along the shortest side of a minimum bounding box of the unfocused component, and no thinner than 2 CSS pixels".
-This calculation is meant for focusable elements that are rectangular.
+2. This requirement includes a second calculation: "the area of a 4 CSS pixel thick line along the shortest side of a minimum bounding box of the unfocused component, and no thinner than 2 CSS pixels".
+In other words, the focus indicator area must be at least 4 x the shortest side of the unfocused control (and no thinner than 2px wide).
+This calculation is meant for focusable controls that are rectangular.
 Any non-rectangular controls should use the 1 CSS pixel perimeter calculation as a guide.
 <figure>
     <img src="/images/focus_indicators/short-side.png" alt="A control using a 4px wide left border (its shortest side)" />
     <figcaption>The focused state is indicated by a 4px thick line along the shortest side of the focusable element.</figcaption>